-It’s 2018, homegrown, manual shipping solutions are too much work.
-Today, the parcel shipment strategy for many retail companies is reactionary and disconnected, so opportunities to optimize and consolidate parcel shipping are needed.
+It’s 2019, homegrown, manual retail operations software solutions are too much work.
+Today, the parcel shipment strategy for many retailing companies is reactionary and disconnected, so having the capabilities to optimize and consolidate parcel shipping are needed.

 ProShip seems to have a way to wring more value out of your existing carriers, minimize cart abandonment and save money.

 Searching for ways to convert more lookers into buyers?